nim-works/cps/README.md

 - compose efficient and idiomatic asynchronous code
 - are over a thousand times lighter than threads
 - are leak-free under Nim's ARC/ORC memory management
-- may be based upon your own custom `ref object`
+- may be based upon your own custom `ref object` type
 - may be dispatched using your own custom dispatcher
 - may be moved between threads to parallelize execution
 - are faster and lighter than async/await futures
-- have nearly zero overhead versus closure iterators
+- are 5-15% faster than native closure iterators
 - exploit no unsafe features of the language (`cast`, `ptr`, `addr`, `emit`)

 ## This is Work In Progress!